Top 24 Financial Literacy Quotes for Students

 – Dave Ramsey, personal finance personality

-This might be the most important insight for students struggling with money: knowledge alone doesn’t fix your finances.
-You can read every personal finance book but still overspend or neglect to save if your behavior doesn’t change.
+This might be the most important insight for students struggling with money: knowledge alone does not fix your finances.
+You can read every personal finance book but still overspend or neglect to save if your behavior does not change.
 Building better money habits (automating savings, waiting 24 hours before impulse purchases, checking your account balance weekly) matters more than being able to define complex financial terms.
 Start with one behavior change at a time.

 “Never rely on a single form of income.
 Consider making investments to create alternative income sources.”